abhijeetavion/fchc/wp-content/plugins/give/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.25.3: March 22nd, 2023 =
+* Security: Protect against CSRF during donation import

+= 2.25.2: March 8th, 2023 =
+* Security: Protect against CSRF during give cache clear settings
+* Security: Protect against CSV injection in donation export settings
+* Security: Protect against XSS and CSRF in donation import settings
+* Security: Protect against XSS in give_form_grid shortcode
+* Security: Protect against CSRF and Arbitrary Content Deletion in admin list tables
+* Security: Protect against SSRF in add-on changelog requests

+= 2.25.1: March 1st, 2023 =
+* Enhancement: Compatibility in the Donor Dashboard with the new Square recurring support
+* Enhancement: Exported donations are ordered by ID by default
+* Fix: Sites without the ctype PHP extension no longer run into problems
+* Fix: Prevent a handful of PHP 8.1 deprecation notices
+* Fix: Fixed a PHP 8.0 error in receipt templates

+= 2.25.0: February 21st, 2023 =
+* Feature: Donors now explicitly state whether they are donating as a company, useful for things like Gift Aid
+* Enhancement: Improvements to the Gateway API in preparation for GiveWP 3.0
+* Enhancement: Optimizations to how we interact with the GiveWP Gateway server
+* Enhancement: New method for storing donation notes using the Donation model
+* Fix: Improved how PayPal Donation tokens are handled to prevent the need to reconnect one's PayPal account
+* Fix: Classic forms using Authorize.Net as the default gateway now work as expected
+* Fix: Square credit card fields now work properly on safari
+* Fix: Resolved escaping issue preventing modal from displaying on some sites
+* Fix: The "Download Receipt" link in the PDF is more reliable after making donation updates
+* Fix: Prevented a filter from running twice on the donation summary
+* Fix: Styling looks better for modals in the Classic template
+* Fix: Corrected some styling in the Multi-Step and Classic template receipts that affected the Tributes add-on

 = 2.24.2: February 1st, 2023 =
+* Enhancement: Reorganized the GiveWP admin menu items to a cleaner, more intuitive order.
 * Fix: Servers without the PHP Intl extension broke the admin list tables.
 This is a fixed and a new Currency setting was introduced to [control automatic formatting](https://docs.givewp.com/currency-format).

 = 2.24.1: January 19th, 2023 =